apache/incubator-devlake-website/docs/GettingStarted/HelmSetup.md

 **Note:**

+**Back up your Grafana dashboards** before upgrading if you have modified/customized any dashboards.
+You can re-import these dashboards to Grafana after the upgrade.

 **If you're upgrading from DevLake v0.17.x or earlier versions to v0.18.x or later versions:**

 1. Copy the ENCODE_KEY value from /app/config/.env of the lake pod (e.g. devlake-lake-0), and replace the <ENCRYPTION_SECRET> in the upgrade command below.